Faculty and Staff

 Institute for Families in Society

 In 2011, I began my career in GIS by responding to the Deepwater Horizon oil spill disaster in the Gulf of Mexico.
 I worked there with field teams to map the extent of the shoreline oiling and help coordinate cleanup efforts.
-In 2015, I moved to the SC Department of Health and Human Services where I began mapping with healthcare related datasets.
-There I was able to become very familiar with the world of Medicaid claims data and was introduced to SAS Programing and Tableau.
+In 2015, I moved to the SC Department of Health and Human Services (SCDHHS) where I worked as a statistician and GIS analyst.
+At SCDHHS, I became familiar with the world of Medicaid claims data and was introduced to new tools like SAS Programing and Tableau.